Max Kepler Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The righty's most recent time out was on Saturday against the Detroit Tigers, when he threw five innings, surrendering three earned runs while giving up four hits.
+- The right-hander last pitched on Sunday against the Detroit Tigers, when he went five innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.